Get our FREE IIFYM Weight Loss Starter Guide

 What Is A Refeed & How Can It Help IIFYM Fat Loss?

-I get over 150 emails every day at IIFYM.com and without a doubt, one of the most common question our clients ask me is ‘what is a refeed’?
+We get over 150 emails every day at IIFYM.com and without a doubt, one of the most common questions our clients ask us is ‘what is a refeed’?

 So what exactly is a refeed and how can it benefit you?
 And, how does a refeed differ from a (glorious!) cheat day?